VMD7/Predict-the-percentage-score-of-a-student-based-on-the-no.-of-study-hours./README.md

 # Students Scores Prediction From Their Study Hours

-This is Task1 of The Sparks Foundataion GRIP.
+This is Task1 of The Sparks Foundation GRIP.
 This is simple linear regression type problem.

 In this repository I used linear regression algorithm to identify the score of a student from his/her study hours.